droidsize/turbocamp/README.md

 ## Introduction

-**Stop spending months building the same SaaS foundations.** Turbobase is a production-ready starter that ships with everything you need to launch your SaaS - authentication, payments, database, email, analytics, and more.
+**Stop spending months building the same SaaS foundations.** Turbocamp is a production-ready starter that ships with everything you need to launch your SaaS - authentication, payments, database, email, analytics, ai, logging, and more.

 Built for **indie hackers** and **startups** who want to focus on their product, not infrastructure.
 Get from idea to paying customers in days, not months.